DNagendra/aws_infra_terraform/README.md

 12. Run your insert queires to add the users to the database and provide necessary roles to user to access the application.

-refer `denzi` tenant folder for next steps for each environment specific instructions.
+refer `infini` tenant folder for next steps for each environment specific instructions.